mezei-peter/PetProject/README.md

   - React.js
 The frontend and the backend communicate with each other through HTTP requests.

+*Pet portraits were generated using Image Creator by Microsoft Bing.*

 ## Features
 - User has pets.
 - The name and weight of pets is stored in a binary tree structure, rendered on the frontend.